Game 2 Box Score

 Ryan Larson threw seven scoreless frames for Linfield and posted six strikeouts without issuing a walk.

-Offensively, the ‘Cats struck early; Nate McClellan (Jr., Shoreline, Wash.) led off the second inning with a triple and was brought home on a single by Jordan Harlow (Sr., Baker City, Ore.).
+Offensively, the ‘Cats struck early; Nate McClellan (Sr., Shoreline, Wash.) led off the second inning with a triple and was brought home on a single by Jordan Harlow.
 After a shutdown inning from Larson, Linfield posted a five-spot in the third, helped by one home run each from Zach Boskovich and Truex.

 Linfield maintained momentum by scoring two runs in the fourth and three more in the fifth to stretch its lead to 11-0.
 The assault picked up again in the seventh, as six Wildcat hits plated six runs to put the game out of reach for the Missionaries.